daniel-tertius/tradesmith/README.md

 Make sure you have PM2 globally installed: `npm install pm2@latest -g`.
 Make sure you have dotenv globally installed: `npm install dotenv -g`.

+On server, kill all previous processes:
+`sudo pkill PM2`
+`pm2 restart all`

 ## Installation instructions
 How to install and set up the project on different operating systems and platforms.
 - - - -